lesliedoherty/visual_regression/user-manual.md

 We customize the `project id` based on a project id from scenario object.

-We customize the data paths to save our data (test images, reference images, reports) to the `tableau_vr_data` repo which is sitting at the same directory level as `tableau_visual_regression`.
+We customize the data paths to save our data (test images, reference images, reports) to the `vr_data` repo which is sitting at the same directory level as `visual_regression`.

 We pass in the `viewports` object which is defined in the same file in the `getViewports()` function.